Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Advancements.md

 Criteria define the conditions that must be met to earn the advancement.<br>
 Each criterion can have predicate conditions that must be met for the criterion to be completed on top of its properties.<br>
+For a complete guide on predicates and their conditions, see the [Predicates](./predicates) documentation.<br>
 You can add multiple criteria:

 ```kotlin